junxit/us-congress-bills-114/metadata.md

 - 2015-03-24 — Introduced in House
 - 2015-03-24 — Introduced in House
 - 2015-03-24 — Referred to the House Committee on Oversight and Government Reform.
+- 2015-03-25 — Committee Consideration and Mark-up Session Held.
+- 2015-03-25 — Ordered to be Reported by Voice Vote.
+- 2015-04-14 — Placed on the Union Calendar, Calendar No. 52.
+- 2015-04-14 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-72.
+- 2015-04-14 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-72.